The Stock Feed Manufacturers’ Council of Australia (SFMCA) is the peak national body representing the Australian animal feed manufacturing industry.

 The Stock Feed Manufacturers' Council of Australia (SFMCA) represents feed milling companies throughout Australia.
 SFMCA Members manufacture over 5,500,000 tonnes of feed annually.
 The stock feed manufacturing industry produces compound animal feeds and pre-mixes to meet the requirements of the aquaculture, beef, dairy, pig, poultry, horse, sheep producers, zoos and household pocket pet owners.

-SFMCA Members operate 159 feed, supplement and premix manufacturing sites located in all States of Australia.
+SFMCA Members operate over 180 feed, supplement and premix manufacturing sites located in all States of Australia.
 The volume of feed manufactured represents over 90% of all commercial feed sold within Australia.

 The Stockfeed Manufacturers Council of Australia (SFMCA) is a national industry association, representing corporate and individual manufacturers of stock feed located throughout Australia and the Pacific region.
 The SFMCA had its beginnings in 1961and ever since, it has played an active role in addressing national industry issues, many of these relating to raw material ingredient supply, quality standards, government legislation regulations and grains industry issues.